pleo-io/pleo-spa-cicd/README.md

   🔋 Pleo SPA CI/CD
 </h1>

-💡 A collection of reusable GitHub Actions and Workflows which that help to build a complete CI/CD pipeline for a Single Page Application.
+💡 A collection of reusable GitHub Actions and Workflows helpful while building a complete CI/CD pipeline for a Single Page Application using the cursor files.

 👨‍🔧 This repo is lovingly stewarded by Pleo Frontend Ops.